Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: The arithmetic of simultaneous Kummer congruences

 \subsection{A variant of the $p$-adic digit principle}

+Recall the fixed prime $p$.
 Our construction here is an adaptation of what K. Conrad calls \emph{digit principle} in \cite{conrad1}.
 For the formulation we need the following definition: \begin{defin} Each integer $n\geq 0$ can be uniquely written in the form